mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 With the inclusion of throwing damage, thrown weapons/damage class bonuses will go from `thrown` to `Throwing` for example `Player.GetCritChance(DamageClass.Throwing)`.

 Accessories giving damage bonuses are changed from `player.minionDamage += 0.1f;` to `Player.GetDamage(DamageClass.Summon) += 0.1f;`.

+### XItem.Shoot
+`Global/ModItem.Shoot` has been split into two methods: `ModifyShootStats` and `Shoot`.
+Now changing shooting related parameters is separated from creation of the projectiles. `ModifyShootStats` contains all the parameters as `ref`, while `Shoot` doesn't.
+The `float speedX/Y` parameters have also been combined into `Vector2 velocity`.
+If you misuse `Shoot` for i.e. changing damage but not actually spawning any projectiles manually, then returning true, you need to switch (or move that code) to `ModifyShootStats`.

+Small overview of the changes:
+* `Global/ModItem.Shoot` -> `Global/ModItem.ModifyShootStats` (for simply changing shooting related parameters)
+* `Global/ModItem.Shoot` -> `Global/ModItem.Shoot` (for spawning projectiles and controlling if the default projectile spawns)

 ### NPC Buff Immunities
 The old approach to setting buff immunities on NPCs does not work anymore (Reminder: in `SetDefaults`: `npc.buffImmune[type] = true;`).